aunttwister/finance.collection/IntrinsicValue.Blazor/IntrinsicValue.Proxy.CORS/wwwroot/markdown/technical_2/roadmap_2.md

 - [x] **Results Display**
     - Present acquired data and intrinsic values clearly and effectively
 - [x] **Margin of Safety**
-    - Input option available for the margin of safety
+    - Input option available for execution evaluation with the margin of safety
-    - different testdadaddadadadadad

 <br />

 ###### v0.1.1 Stabilization
 - [x] **Documentation Infrastructure**
 	- Dynamic display of documentation, guidelines and useful info using Markdown.